OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

 ISO standards commonly require a documented procedure that ensures that all open source software used in the supplied software is continuously recorded during the lifecycle of the supplied software.

+{{% alert title="ISO/IEC 5230 - License Compliance" color="success" %}}

+* 3.3.1.1 - A documented procedure for identifying, tracking, reviewing, approving, and archiving information about the collection of open source components from which the supplied software is comprised.

+{{% /alert %}}

+{{% alert title="ISO/IEC 18974 - Security Assurance" color="warning" %}}

+* 3.3.1.1: A documented procedure ensuring all Open Source Software used in the Supplied Software is continuously recorded across the lifecycle of the Supplied Software.
+This includes an archive of all Open Source Software used in the Supplied Software;

+{{% /alert %}}

 For this, companies can reflect the following content about SBOM in the open source process:

 ```